hitcold/gitlearn/readme.txt

 guohongwei is a very very good man

-he is a really nice guy!!!!
+hegis a really nice guy!!!!

 Git is a distributed version control system.
 Git is free software distributed under the GPL.